Learning to drive

 Once you’ve got your provisional licence, you can go ahead and book your driving lessons.
 Most professional driving instructors will normally cover additional costs like L plates and insurance.

-Alongside the 47 hours of lessons with an instructor, the DSA recommends a further 22 hours of private practice.
 If you want to get some extra driving in-between your lessons with a professional instructor, you could look into practising with a friend or family member.

-Unless you’re already a named driver on the policy (which can be expensive), you’re going to need learner driver insurance.
-To only pay for the time you need – anything from 12 hours to 28 days – you can get Tempcover’s temporary learner driver insurance.
-Much like our temporary car insurance, it’s fast, flexible and fully comprehensive.
+To only pay for the time you need – anything from 1 hour to 28 days – you can get Tempcover’s learner driver insurance.

 The vehicle owner (often Mum or Dad) will also enjoy complete peace of mind as their no claims discount is protected, meaning they wouldn’t lose it if the worst was to happen and you were to have an accident while learning to drive.

-Reasons to get temporary learner driver insurance
+Reasons to get learner driver insurance

 • Extra practice – the more you drive, the more comfortable and confident you will be out on the road.